forceLain/AwesomeLayoutManager/README.md

 ![Basic](https://raw.githubusercontent.com/forceLain/AwesomeLayoutManager/master/etc/basic.gif)

-All you need is to create and setup AwesomeLayoutManager instance
+All you need is to create and setup an AwesomeLayoutManager instance

 ```
 layoutManager = new AwesomeLayoutManager();